CollabChronicles/collaborative-chronicles/README.md

 - Improved on edit function by auto-filling original entry to make it easier for writers to see what they originally had and edit it

 07-11-2025
 - Added random prompt generator on "Write!" page

+07-19-2025
+- Added Terms of Use and Privacy Policy
+- Need to fix "edit" button on Profile page